Annabeth was terrified.

 Annabeth glanced at Percy's face.
 He was trying to keep a courageous expression, but Annabeth could tell in his eyes that he knew that Medusa was right.

 She snapped her fingers, commanding the cliff they were standing on to disappear, causing Percy and Annabeth to fall again.
 They braced themselves, but then realized that their fall was only a few feet.
 The green air had really messed with their eyesight.
 They looked around and saw a city- if you could call it that.
 Monsters and such were buzzing around everywhere, Fights broke out here and there.
 Vague forms of poorly-built homes were scattered about, and the entire place was simply chaos.
 The green air didn't clear up, and Annabeth was sure there was something that she wasn't seeing because of it.
 She saw Percy's jaw drop ever so slightly.

 Medusa cackled.
 "Welcome to Death, Perseus Jackson!
 Enjoy your stay!"

 And with that, she disappeared in a poof of smoke.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, CameronGrantWrite a Review